 The Managed Service Provider (MSP) Band-Aid That Buys Small Colo Providers Some Time

-And many local colo's blur the lines between colo and MSP to levels that make MSP owners uncomfortable over account control issues.
-And even working with commission-only data center/telecom brokers has its pros/cons (many small colo's can't qualify either).
+And many local colocation providers blur the lines between colo and MSP to levels that make MSP owners uncomfortable over account control issues.
+And even working with commission-only data center/telecom brokers has its pros/cons (many small colocation data centers can't qualify either).

 So the regional colo providers will continue to acquire the local colo providers.

-And the national/international colo/wholesale providers will continue to acquire the regional colo providers for largely the same reasons: capital and scale.
+And the national/international colocation/wholesale providers will continue to acquire the regional colo providers for largely the same reasons: capital and scale.

 The Bottom Line

-Whether it's private equity buyouts, rollups, or more traditional mergers/acquisitions, data center consolidation of entire companies -- or at least portfolios of facilities -- will definitely be continuing for the foreseeable future.
+Whether it's private equity buyouts, rollups, or more traditional mergers/acquisitions, data center consolidation of entire companies- or at least portfolios of facilities- will continue for the foreseeable future.
 Are you for sale?

 How do you feel about the consolidation of data center providers and the maturity of the industry?
 Share your take in the Comments below.